Building a home is overwhelming (been there, done that!) … and one of the hardest (yet most fun) parts is designing a functional kitchen!

 9. SINK IN THE KITCHEN ISLAND

-I personally love having my sink in the island because it’s right in the middle of all the action and I can keep an eye on my kids while doing dishes.
+I know not everyone will agree with this tip but I personally love having my sink in the island because it’s right in the middle of all the action.

 MY KITCHEN DESIGN ‘MISTAKES’